dgtheodoros/IPCalc/README.md

 ## General Info

-The IPCalc application is used for calculating the IPs based on classful network model.
+The IPCalc application is used for calculating the IPs based on Classful network model & Classless Inter-Domain Routing.

 ***
 ### Link on Wikipedia